If you search the College intranet JNet for 'printing and photocopying', the IT department has created a factsheet.

 How do I limit my search in iDiscover to just items held in Jesus College?

-Once you've done your initial search select ‘Jesus College’ from the ‘select location’ drop down list on the right of the screen.
+Once you've done your initial search select ‘Jesus College’ from the list on the right of the screen or from the drop down list on the right of the search box.

 The book I need isn't in the catalogue and I need it for an essay tomorrow.